Esri/inspire_open_data/gdb-encoding/MineralResources.md

 This section describes which transformation rules with which parameters are applied to the Mineral Resources conceptual model before applying the general rules of this encoding rule:

-1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`.
+1. Substitute all attributes that have a property type with a Codelist Stereotype through an inline codelist reference using `MT008()`.
 2. Apply the SimpleCitation rule `MT007()`.
 3. Apply the SimplePeriod rule `MT009()`.
 4. Apply the SimpleCategory rule `MT016()`
-4. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
+5. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
-5. Apply Attribute shortening rule for Mine:
+6. Apply Attribute shortening rule for Mine:

     |Replace|With|
     |----|----|